Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

 \subsubsection{Additional workload and responsibilities}

 Following the two months of integrating ChatGPT into their teaching practices, teachers felt an increased amount of extra work and responsibilities.
-The most tedious and time-consuming task at hand was plagiarism detection, which requires teachers to manually review chat logs and the corresponding essay editing history.
+During the observation process, teachers said the most tedious and time-consuming task at hand was plagiarism detection.
 There exist even harder cases of subtle and nuanced plagiarism in which students made small modifications to the generated content.
 P6 pointed out that checking every potential case of plagiarism is almost infeasible, unless the copied text contains low-quality expressions obviously due to the technical limitations of ChatGPT, as P2 noted.

 Teachers anticipated an additional workload in instructing ChatGPT on the learning objectives of their classes.
 They also mentioned the lack of such contextual understanding is the root cause of ChatGPT misinterpreting students' inquiries, and thus generating irrelevant and non-educational responses.
 For example, P4 highlighted, ``ChatGPT is not good at aligning its feedback (on students' essays) to the lecture.
 Feedback is often too generic, and occasionally conflicting with the point that I taught.''
 She also suggested that a more effective approach to instructing ChatGPT could involve uploading all lecture notes, which would enable ChatGPT to accurately interpret lecture-related questions, and generate responses aligned with the learning objectives.